Seven Things You Need to Know About the SAT and ACT This Summer

-The availability of fewer testing locations is not surprising.
-One reason why summer testing hasn’t been offered in many decades is because school districts aren’t thrilled with opening their facilities and staffing the testing.
+As you can see, the availability of testing locations is not surprising.
+One reason why summer testing was not offered for many decades is because school districts aren’t thrilled with opening their facilities and staffing the testing.

 You can see the number and location of testing dates in any state and city by clicking on the College Board’s Find Test Centers link.

-7. The Number of SAT Dates will Remain the Same
+7. The Number of SAT Dates Remains the Same

-The College Board will continue to offer a total of seven testing dates during the calendar year.
-After adding the August testing date, the College Board eliminated the January option, which was less popular.
+The College Board will continue to offer seven testing dates during the calendar year.
+After adding the August date, the College Board eliminated the January option, which was less popular.